Career Timeline of Pete Buttigieg: Major Achievements and Milestones

 On June 8, 2020, the University of Notre Dame announced that it had hired Pete Buttigieg as a teacher and researcher for the 2020–21 academic year.

-On September 5, 2020, Pete Buttigieg was announced as a member of the advisory council of the Biden-Harris Transition Team, which was planning the presidential transition of Joe Biden.
+On September 5, 2020, Pete Buttigieg was announced to be a member of the advisory council of the Biden-Harris Transition Team that was planning the presidential transition of Joe Biden.

 Trust: America's Best Chance